im-machakata/fees-man/.github/README.md

 ![login screenshot](./screenshot.jpg)

-**DISCLAIMER:** While the basic features are working, there are some features that still need to be worked on.
+**DISCLAIMER:** While most of the basic features are working, there is still room for improvements.

 ## About App